ModanwalPriti06/REACT-NOTES/README.md

 ```
 ## useMemo: (Performance Optimization)
 - Optimizes performance by memoizing computed values.
+- memoization as caching a value so that it don't need to be recalculate.
+- the useMemo Hooks only run when one of its dependies update.
+- Syntax : ``` useMemo(calculatedValue, dependencies); ```
 ```
 import React, { useState, useMemo } from "react";